micmejia/bible-dump/NKJV/Matthew/Matt 9.md

 But Jesus, knowing their thoughts, said, "Why do you think evil in your hearts?

 ###### 5
-For which is easier, to say, '_Your_ sins are forgiven you,' or to say, 'Arise and walk'?
+For which is easier, to say, 'Your sins are forgiven you,' or to say, 'Arise and walk'?

 ###### 6
 But that you may know that the Son of Man has power on earth to forgive sins"--then He said to the paralytic, "Arise, take up your bed, and go to your house."